BrenoHenrike/Skua/readme.md

 ## Do we store information online?

-The *only* things that get recorded are; the auto-generated number **(not your actual game user ID)** to identify you, the amount of scripts ran (stopped & started), and the start and stop timestamps.
+The *only* things that get recorded are: the auto-generated number **(not your actual game user ID)** to identify you, the number of scripts run (stopped & started), and the start and stop timestamps.
 This can be completely opted out of when first running a script, or you can edit the text file ***“DataCollectionSettings”*** in your `Documents\Skua > DataCollectionSettings.txt`.
 If you make it look as shown below, it will send absolutely nothing 👍

 ```txt
 UserID: null